32 Torrington Square, London WC1E 7HX

 Bianco, M., Lima, L., Massonnié, J. & Bressoux, P. (2016, July).
 Learning to read at Grade 1: cognitive and motivational predictors.
 Society for the Scientific Study of Reading, University of Porto, Portugal

 Le Brun et al. (2016, July).
 Creativity, it's in your head!
 Brain Awareness Corner, 10th FENS Forum of Neuroscience, Copenhagen, Denmark - Participation as a member of the organizing committee and speaker of the Brain Awareness Week in Grenoble

-The project some friends and I are involved in is called Cogni’Junior.
+I am also the vice-president of the association Cogni’Junior.
 It aims at providing a free and open access to knowledge about cognitive science, using stories, comics, puzzles, stuffed neurons… but also more traditional conferences.
-Most of our interventions for children, teachers and educators have been so far led in France (list on my personal webpage), and have been broadcasted by different media (MOOC, TV, newspapers).
-Our initiative won a price of 1000€ from PSL University (Paris), and a 5000€ Donders Innovation Voucher from the Donders Institute in Netherlands.
-This has put forward an international collaboration with teachers to assess how disseminating knowledge about the brain can influence children’s learning, emotions and stress regulation.
-We also study the effect of supplementary mindfulness training.
+Our interventions for children, teachers and educators have so far been led in France (list on my personal webpage) and have been broadcasted by different media (MOOC, TV, newspapers).
+Our initiative won a price of 1000€ from PSL University (Paris), and a 5000€ Donders Innovation Voucher from the Donders Institute in the Netherlands.
+We are now engaged in an international collaboration with the Donders Institute to assess how disseminating knowledge about the brain can influence children’s learning, emotions and stress regulation.